tldr-pages/tldr/pages/common/carbon-now.md

 `carbon-now --from-clipboard`

-- Create an image from standard input using default settings:
+- Create an image from `stdin` using default settings:

 `{{input}} | carbon-now`